muriarty1893/rag-tutorial-v2/README.md

   - Tracks user inputs and model outputs in a structured log file.
 - **Datetime and Asyncio**:
   - Used for logging timestamps and managing real-time asynchronous tasks.
+- **User Feedback Mechanism**:
+  - A feedback loop that allows users to rate answers, improving response generation.

 ---